cvdabbeele/cloudOneOnAWS/README.md

 Then it will:

-- build 3 containers and
+- build 3 containers with runtime security by C1AS
-- scan them for vulnerabilities, malware, sensitive content etc..
+- scan them with Smart Check for vulnerabilities, malware, sensitive content etc..
 - and, if the risk is below the defined threshold:
   - push them to the ECR registry
   - deploy them on EKS
+  - enable Admission Control with policies defines by C1CS

 This README.md describes how to deploy the demo environment